 - But do order your JR Pass exchange order well in advance of planned travel to Japan.

-- Alternatively, you can have the pass delivered to your hotel in Japan.
+Some agents will deliver the pass to your hotel in Japan.
 However, in that case, you won’t be able to use your JR Pass on the journey from the airport.

-2. At a JR ticket office or online
+3. At a JR ticket office in Japan

 Where can you buy the JR Pass in Japan?

 How to activate your JR Pass